GNOME/gnome-initial-setup/README.md

 mode that shows a somewhat reduced UI, similar to the way it is used on the login screen.

-We also want to offer the user a friendly way to learn more about GNOME, by taking a 'tour' after completing these setup tasks.

 The design for the initial-setup application can be found here: https://live.gnome.org/GnomeOS/Design/Whiteboards/InitialSetup